-- Financial relationship: One in which a Brandeis community member, or a member of his or her immediate family, (1) is the actual or beneficial owner of more than five percent (5%) of an organization that does business with the University, or (2) has other direct or indirect dealings with an organization that does business with the University from which the employee or member of his or her immediate family may benefit directly or indirectly.
+- Financial relationship: One in which a Brandeis community member or a member of his or her immediate family (1) is the actual or beneficial owner of more than 5% of an organization that does business with the university, or (2) has other direct or indirect dealings with an organization that does business with the university from which the employee or member of his or her immediate family may benefit directly or indirectly.

-- Immediate family member: A spouse, domestic partner, parent, sibling, or child, and in addition, any other relative living in the same household as the Brandeis community member.
+- Immediate family member: A spouse, domestic partner, parent, sibling, child or any other relative living in the same household as the Brandeis community member.

 The responsibility for avoiding potential, apparent or actual conflicts of interest begins with the Brandeis community member.
 If a situation arises that could present a conflict of interest, he or she must make full disclosure of the relevant information to the appropriate senior officer.

-The President shall review conflict issues with respect to those officers who report to him or her.
-The Provost and Senior Vice President for Academic Affairs shall review conflict issues with respect to deans, heads of centers, department chairs, faculty, research personnel and academic administration.
-The Senior Vice President for Students and Enrollment shall review conflict issues with respect to student and enrollment administration.
-The Executive Vice President and Chief Operating Officer shall review conflict issues with respect to financial, facilities and other non-academic administration.
+The president shall review conflict issues with respect to those officers who report to him or her.
+The provost and executive vice president for academic affairs shall review conflict issues with respect to deans, heads of centers, department chairs, faculty, research personnel and academic administration.
+The vice president of student affairs shall review conflict issues with respect to student and enrollment administration.
+The executive vice president for finance and administration shall review conflict issues with respect to financial, facilities and other nonacademic administration.

-In addition to the self-reporting obligation described above, all senior officers, heads of centers, department chairs, certain financial personnel, and other employees as designated and instructed by the President are required to complete and forward a written disclosure of any potential conflicts of interest annually to the Executive Vice President and Chief Operating Officer.
+In addition to the self-reporting obligation described above, all senior officers, heads of centers, department chairs, certain financial personnel and other employees, as designated and instructed by the president, are required to complete and forward a written disclosure of any potential conflicts of interest annually to the executive vice president for finance and administration.

 The senior officer may accept, reject or modify the recommendation of the advisory committee and shall make a final determination in writing.
 If the determination requires any adjustment or change in the community member's employment or student status, the procedures within the relevant Brandeis employment or student handbooks may be invoked.